ropensci/DataPackageR/README.md

 Your code must source other R files via `sys.source("myotherRfile.R",env=topenv())`, otherwise bad things can happen.

 ## Origins
-This brings together some ideas by Robert Gentleman,  Yihui Xie, Hadley Wickham, and many others.
+This brings together ideas by Robert Gentleman,  Yihui Xie, Hadley Wickham, and many others.
 Most of these concepts have been around as long as R and the idea of *literate programming*.
 Effort and time invested by the people above in building fantastic tools has made generating reproducible research easier than ever before.

 ## Motivation
 Our group needs to standardize a lot of data across many projects and distribute it to many people.
 The data can change over time.
 We need to ensure they all work with the same version of the data.